AMBER: Adaptive Mesh Generation by Iterative Mesh Resolution Prediction: Method

 \textbf{Predictions and Targets.} Let $V(M_i)$ be the volume of the $d$-dimensional simplicial element $M_i$ of the target mesh.
 We define the element-wise sizing field as the average edge length of that element $f_e(M_i)=\left(V(M_i) \frac{d!}{\sqrt{d+1}}\right)^{\frac{1}{d}}$.
 The union over the element's sizing fields induces a piecewise-constant sizing field.
 To compute the target value $y_j$ of the discrete sizing field at vertex $v_j$ of an intermediate mesh $M^t$, we evaluate the sizing field of the expert mesh $M^*$ at the vertex position $\mathbf{p}(v_j)$.
 That is, we assign targets $y_j = f_e(M^*_i)$ where $M^*_i \in M^*$ and $\mathbf{p}(v_j) \in \Omega^*_i$.
 If a vertex lies outside the expert mesh due to, e.g., discretization of the domain, we project it to the nearest element.
 We could alternatively obtain target values by interpolating the expert sizing field using Equation~\ref{eq:continuous_sizing_field}.
 However, as we show in our experiments, due to \gls{amber}'s iterative process, the local resolution of the expert mesh is sufficient to adequately represent the granularity of the solution everywhere.

-We train the \gls{mpn} to regress the targets using a simple \glsreset{mse}\gls{mse} loss.
+We train a single shared \gls{mpn} to regress the target sizing field of the current mesh generation step using a simple \glsreset{mse}\gls{mse} loss.
 Since sizing fields are strictly positive, we add a softplus transformation to the network's output.
 To increase the weight of numerically smaller elements in the loss function, we optimize in the untransformed space.
 Thus, given a prediction $x_j=\text{MPN}(v_j)$, our loss becomes

 We then recover the discrete predicted sizing field as $ \hat{f}(v_j) = \text{softplus}(x_j)$.

 \textbf{Replay Buffer.} During inference, \gls{amber} auto-regressively produces a series of intermediate meshes $M^t$.
 The initial mesh $M^0$ is coarse and uniform.
 However, the corresponding expert mesh $M^*$ is generally finer and has highly varied topology.
 To prevent a distribution shift between the training data and the data seen during inference, we therefore maintain a replay buffer~\citep{lin1992self, fedus2020revisiting} of bootstrapped data containing intermediate meshes that \gls{amber} generates during training.
 The replay buffer is initialized with one uniform coarse mesh per expert mesh.
 After each training epoch, we sample $k$ meshes from the replay buffer for producing new intermediate meshes.
 For each, we predict a discrete sizing field, generate a new mesh from the induced continuous sizing field, annotate the vertices with a target sizing field using the expert mesh, and store this new labeled mesh in the buffer.
 The full training pipeline is shown on the left of Figure~\ref{fig:amber_schematic}.